emanuelduss/Scripts/README.md

 My personal scripts.

-* `bildschirm`: A xrandr wrapper for screen settings
+* `screenctl`: A xrandr wrapper for screen settings
 * `baseconv`: Convert numbers from one base to another
 * `clang++`: Wrapper for C++11 Support in `clang++`
 * `ddns-updater`: Update Dynamic DNS Entries